fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-map-using-plain-javascript.md

 4. Include the FusionCharts theme file to apply style to the charts.

+5. Include the `ExcelExport` module to export charts in XLSX format.

-5. Add the map renderer, map definition and the theme as a dependency to the core.
+6. Add the map renderer and map definition as a dependency to the core.

+7. Add the theme and ExcelExport as a dependency to the core.

-6. Store the chart configurations as a JSON object.
+8. Store the chart configurations as a JSON object.
 In this JSON object:

    - Set the map type as `world`.
 Each map is represented with a unique map alias.
 For World map, the alias is `world`.
 Find the complete list of map types with their respective alias [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).